CurtisNewbie/Algorithms/REVIEW.md

 }
 ```

-### 3.3 Binary Search Tree
+## 3.3 Binary Search Tree

 (p.250)

-In Binary Search Tree, every nodes in the left sub-tree are less than current node, and every nodes in the right sub-stree are greater than current node.
+In Binary Search Tree, every nodes in the left sub-tree are less than current node, and every nodes in the right sub-tree are greater than current node.
 An ordinal BST is not balanced, so, everything is much simpler.

 For insertion, we just traverse the tree, find the correct position (if the key is less than current node, go to left sub-tree, else go to the right sub-tree, the key is only comparing with the root of a sub-tree).